openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

   vgpattern: "lvmvg.*"
 ```

-#### MountOptions (Optional)
+### MountOptions (Optional)

-Volumes that are provisioned via LVM-LocalPV will use the mount options specified in storageclass during volume mounting time inside an application.
+Volumes that are provisioned via Local PV LVM will use the mount options specified in storageclass during volume mounting time inside an application.
 If a field is unspecified/specified, `-o default` option will be added to mount the volume.
 For more information about mount options workflow click [here](../design/lvm/storageclass-parameters/mount_options.md).

 :::note
 Mount options are not validated.
 If mount options are invalid, then volume mount fails.